Generative artificial intelligence improves projections of climate extremes: Method

 Before entering the DiT blocks, features undergo patch embedding (patch size = 16, hidden dimension = 768).
 The backbone consists of 12 stacked DiT blocks, each with 6 attention heads.
 Additionally, the noisy step is encoded using sine and cosine functions, and repeated to match the feature dimensions, and added element-wise to the features.
-After being processed by the DiT blocks, features are ultimately restored to the 2D spatial domain through patch unembedding, and followed by cube unembedding.
-The design of the cube unembedding module mirrors that of the cube embedding module: four independent 2D convolutional layers (k3s1p1) reconstructs outputs for the four temporal slices.
+After being processed by the DiT blocks, features are ultimately restored to the 2D spatial domain through patch unembedding, followed by cube unembedding.
+The cube unembedding module mirrors the cube embedding module: four independent 2D convolutional layers (k3s1p1) reconstruct the outputs for the four temporal slices.
 The final output, velocity $v$, is compared with the target $x_1-\mathcal{N}$ using mean squared error (MSE):

-For EC-Earth inputs, the same model structure and processing steps are applied.
-This ensures that two distinct hidden feature sets are extracted from the last three layers of the DiT blocks, each conditioned separately on the source and target domains.
-These two feature sets are then mapped to a common Hilbert space, where the MMD is computed and incorporated into the optimization objective.
+For EC-Earth inputs, the same model structure and processing procedures are applied.
+This ensures that two distinct hidden feature sets are extracted from the final three layers of the DiT blocks, each conditioned separately on the source and target domains.
+These two feature sets are projected to a common Hilbert space, where the MMD is computed and incorporated into the optimization objective.
 The MMD loss is defined as: